nestordemeure/letMeNERSCthatForYou/README.md

 * move this code to the NERSC github,
 * refresh prompt (moving chunk information within the prompt)

-* move away from Whoosh (keyword search) to remove he need for a `search.initialize` method
+* move away from Whoosh (keyword search) to remove he need for a `search.initialize` method?

 ## Developers